pakkelabels/pakkelabels-php-sdk/README.md

 ?>
 ```

-To find pickup point within a zipcode for a certain shipping agent
+To find pickup point within a zipcode for a certain shipping agent:

 ```php5
 <?php